 South Suburban College's Nanoscience Technology Program will provide students with entry level skills to manipulate atoms and molecules at the nanometer scale (1-100 nanometers or I- 100 billionth of a meter) in a cutting-edge emerging field of study.
 Graduates of this 33-credit hour certificate will be prepared to work as technicians, manufacturers and production workers within industry using nanoscience and micro science technologies, including areas of research and development, production, manufacturing and sales.
 Students must have an Associate's Degree or higher in related sciences.

-Note: Residents of South Suburban College's District will be given first priority for admission into the program.
-Admission to the College does not guarantee admission into the program.
+Note: Admission to the College does not guarantee admission into the program.

 The applicant must: